rlipperts/licensebot/README.md

     - ~~[ ] does [open decision](open-decision.org) help here?~~ no it doesn't
 - [x] build the python decision making interface
 - [x] create an interactive command-line process
-- [ ] steamline the process and clean the code
+- [x] steamline the process and clean the code
 - [ ] build a telegram bot
+- [ ] when arrived at a leaf, print whole license contents
+    - is there a website providing them in raw form? would be cumbersome to update them manually if they change

 ## installation
 There are no PyPI releases.
 Neither are they planned.